Windows Autopilot networking requirements

 - Office Updates

-If diagnostic data can't be sent, the Autopilot process still continues.
-However, services that depend on diagnostic data, such as Windows Analytics, won't work.
+If the device can't send diagnostic data, the Autopilot process still continues.
+However, services that depend on diagnostic data, such as Desktop Analytics, won't work.

 If the WNS services aren't available, the Autopilot process will still continue without notifications.